awjuliani/oreilly-rl-tutorial/README.md

 Required Unity Environments can be downloaded [here](https://drive.google.com/drive/folders/0BxZSPcA0DrkfQ2pPWkRFQkNiTnc?usp=sharing).
 Download the zip associated with your OS (ie Linux, Mac, or Windows) and unzip the files to the root directory of this repo.

-All notebooks and environments tested with Python2 on macOS Sierra.
+All notebooks and environments tested with Python2 and Python3 on macOS Sierra.

 ## Requirements
 * Tensorflow